 What is a high-level project plan?

-You’ve probably hear the term Level 4 schedule or Level 5 schedule.
+You’ve probably heard the term Level 4 schedule or Level 5 schedule.
 According to AACE (American Association of Cost Engineering), Engineering and Construction projects (other types too) adhere to different schedule levels of detail.
 AACE defines Levels 0 through to 5, where a Level 0 schedule is essentially a single bar and a Level 5 schedule is a very detailed work task schedule broken down by categories like phase, discipline and work area.
 It is possible, and sometimes necessary, to go beyond Level 5.

 A high-level project plan (or schedule) is usually a Level 1 or a Level 2 schedule.
 The detail of the work remains at the gross level, showing only the major components of the project (eg: Design, Engineering, Procurement, Construction, etc.).